GaloisInc/cardano-network-service-assurance/doc/RunningCNSA.md

        -L $SA2_REMOTE_TRACER_SOCK:$REFWD_SOCK $SA2_HOST &

-Note that we are connecting *not* to the `cardano-node` tracing socket, but to the new socket reforwarded by `cardano-tracer`.
+Note that we are connecting *not* to the `cardano-node` tracing socket, but to the new socket re-forwarded by `cardano-tracer`.

 Second, start `cnsa-sink`